Deploying Applications to Android Devices

 - You can specify an internal version number for the package in the Version code field.
 It is used to determine whether one version of the application is more recent than another.
 In the Version name field, specify the version number that is shown to users.

 - In the Minimum required SDK field, select the minimum API level required to run the application.
-The minimum supported API level is android-9.
-Qt Creator does not allow you to select an API level that the Qt version specified for the kit does not support.
+The minimum supported API level for Qt Creator is android-9.
+However, Qt versions might have different minimum API levels, and therefore Qt Creator does not allow you to select an API level that the Qt version specified for the kit does not support.

 - In the Target SDK field, select the targeted API level of the application.
 This affects the activation of some compatibility features in the OS.
 The value used by the

 androiddeployqttool by default is 14, which means that the overflow button in the system navigation bar will not be enabled by default.

 - In the Application name field, set the application's name.